rsdcastro/kube-deploy/cluster-api-gcp/README.md

 1. Build the `cluster-api-gcp` tool
 2. Generate base `machines.yaml` file configured for your GCP project

+For Terraform prototype, [download ``terraform`` binary](https://www.terraform.io/downloads.html) and place is in kube-deploy/cluster-api-gcp.

 ### Creating a cluster

 1. *Optional* update `machines.yaml` to give your preferred GCP zone in